 9. Steal Her Thunder!

 After she has the baby, do not share it with the world (via social media) or with the guests in the waiting room.
 Allow the mother to announce the good news.
 She wants to be the person to tell everyone if it’s a boy or a girl, how big he/she is, if the baby has a lot of hair, etc. She wants to see their first reactions and the joy on their faces.
-So keep it quiet until she has shared the details with family, friends and with Facebook. 😉
+So keep it quiet until she has shared the details with family, friends, and Facebook. 😉